Baron-von-Riedesel/Jemm/Readme.txt

  incapability.
 It saves the values for interrupt vectors 15h and 19h at 0070h:0100h, which is the MS-DOS compatible way to do it.

- I was told that in FreeDOS v1.1 this problem has been fixed.
+ In more recent FreeDOS versions this problem has been fixed.

- 7.3.
+ 8.3.
 CPUSTAT

  CPUSTAT displays some system registers.
 Most of them aren't accessible in v86-mode.
 So this program should be seen as a test if the emulation of the